-Growing up, I was never a fan of deviled eggs (or anything mayonnaise related, for that matter), but then again, deviled eggs back then consisted mainly of overcooked, slightly sulfurous hard boiled eggs mashed up with Hellman's mayo and a bit of yellow mustard, served too cold.
+Growing up, I was never a fan of deviled eggs (or anything mayonnaise-related, for that matter).
+Then again, deviled eggs back then consisted mainly of overcooked, slightly sulfurous hard-boiled eggs, mashed up with Hellmann's mayo and a bit of yellow mustard and served too cold.
 They were the default "serve them anyway, someone will eat them after the guacamole's gone" option at the potluck.
-I thought I'd swear them off forever.
+I thought I'd sworn them off forever.
 Well, times have changed.

 These eggs, inspired by the ones served at The Spotted Pig in New York, are punchy and light, just like a bar snack should be.

-- 1 dozen large eggs, not too fresh
+- 12 large eggs, not too fresh (see note above)

-- Up to 1 tablespoon white wine vinegar
+- Up to 1 tablespoon (15ml) white wine vinegar

 - Crushed red pepper or hot paprika

 Add 1 tray of ice cubes to a large bowl and fill with water.
 Fill a large pot with 1 inch of water.
 Place steamer insert inside, cover, and bring to a boil over high heat.
 Add eggs to steamer basket, cover, and continue cooking over high heat for 12 minutes.
-Serve immediately if serving hot.
-If serving cold, immediately place eggs in a bowl of ice water and allow to cool for at least 15 minutes before peeling under cool running water.
+Immediately place eggs in bowl of ice water and allow to cool for at least 15 minutes before peeling under cool running water.
 Slice each egg in half lengthwise.

-Place all of the yolks in the bowl of a food processor.
-Select 16 of the best looking egg white halves and set aside.
-Reserve the remaining 8 for another use.
-Add mayonnaise, mustard, half of vinegar, and hot sauce to food processor and process until smooth, scraping down sides of bowl as necessary.
+Place all yolks in the bowl of a food processor.
+Select 16 of the best-looking egg white halves and set aside; reserve remaining 8 for another use.
+Add mayonnaise, mustard, 1/2 tablespoon (7ml) vinegar, and hot sauce to food processor and process until smooth, scraping down sides of bowl as necessary.

-With machine running, slowly drizzle in 2 tablespoons of olive oil.
+With machine running, slowly drizzle in 2 tablespoons (30ml) olive oil.
 Season mixture to taste with salt and remaining vinegar (if desired).
-Transfer to zipper-lock bag.
-Filling and egg white halves can be stored in the refrigerator up to overnight before filling and serving.
+Transfer to a zipper-lock bag.
+Filling and egg white halves can be stored in the refrigerator up to overnight before eggs are filled and served.

-Cut off corner of zipperlock bag and pipe filling mixture into egg whites, overstuffing each hole.
-Drizzle with remaining olive oil, sprinkle with black pepper, chives, crushed red pepper, and sea salt.
+Cut off a corner of zipper-lock bag and pipe filling mixture into egg whites, overstuffing each.
+Drizzle with remaining olive oil and sprinkle with black pepper, chives, crushed red pepper or paprika, and sea salt.
 Serve immediately.